Please Note: This Page has largely been excerpted from The Relevance of Christianity by Rick Wade. Probe Ministries

 Have you ever considered that virtually all the information we have comes from a source outside of ourselves, making the reliability of the source all-important.
 (How many people would go to a historian to learn something about the intricacies of DNA?)

-I recently read (on a New Age web site) that the soul makes a sacred contract before we are born.
+A New Age web site I once came across stated that the soul makes a sacred contract before we are born.

-Could we, just for a moment, not get carried away by the lofty and noble words, but take the time to dig below the surface and ask one simple question...
-How does the author know this?
-What is the basis for this claim?
+Could we, just for a moment, not get carried away by the lofty words, but take the time to ask one simple question...
+How did the author know this?
 Was she there or know someone reliable who was...

 Has the atheist exhaustively searched every part of every universe and dimension with an infallibly accurate method of detecting every